Patricia Heaton: 1996—2018: Everybody Loves Raymond and The Middle

+2019—present

+In 2019, Heaton returned to television with the CBS comedy series, Carol's Second Act.
+The series received average reviews from critics, but her performance was praised.
+Carol's Second Act was canceled after single season in 2020.
+Heaton wrote a book called Your Second Act: Inspiring Stories of Transformation with a release date of July 21, 2020.
+The following year, it was announced that Heaton began producing her new sitcom for Fox.
+Two years later it was announced that Heaton will star as the host of an upscale lifestyle show, sent to prison for embezzlement and tax evasion.
+She gets out after two years, forgotten and broke, and moves to Tennessee to live with her estranged sister.

+In 2022, Heaton starred opposite Brian Cox in a drama film, Mending the Line, directed by Joshua Caldwell.
+It received positive reviews from film critics.
+It received limited release on June 9, 2023.
+She starred in the drama film The Unbreakable Boy for Lionsgate.
+In 2023, she was cast in the leading role in the psychological horror-thriller film The Beldham.
+In 2024, she was cast for a recurring role during the second season of Paramount+ series Frasier.
+In 2025, she starred opposite Al Pacino in the horror film The Ritual.

 Personal life

 Heaton has been married to English actor and director David Hunt since 1990.
-They have four sons and as of 2002, they divide their time between Los Angeles and Cambridge.
+They have four sons and as of 2002 they divided their time between Los Angeles and Cambridge.
 Her memoir, Motherhood and Hollywood: How to Get a Job Like Mine, was published by Villard Books in 2002.

 After her divorce from her first husband, Constantine Yankoglu, she went through a self-described "Protestant wilderness".
-As of June 2017, Heaton's first marriage had been annulled by the Catholic Church and she had returned to being a practicing Catholic.
+As of June 2017, Heaton's first marriage had been annulled by the Catholic Church and she has returned to being a practicing Catholic.

-Heaton has been open about having plastic surgery; citing having a tummy-tuck and a breast reduction after undergoing four Caesarean sections.
+Heaton has been open about having plastic surgery, citing having a tummy-tuck and a breast reduction after undergoing four Caesarean sections.

+In a 2020 interview for Parade, Heaton revealed that she had quit drinking two years prior.

 Politics

 Heaton's political views have been described as conservative, and until 2021, she was a registered Republican.
 In 2016, she voiced her disapproval of her party's then-presidential nominee Donald Trump.
 She later stated that she had "given up politics" following the election, but continued to express her admiration for Mitt Romney.
-On January 6, 2021, the same day as the 2021 United States Capitol attack, Heaton announced that she would leave the Republican Party and become an independent voter.
+After the January 6 United States Capitol attack, Heaton condemned the event, and announced that she would leave the Republican Party and become an independent voter.